Tetraquarks made of sufficiently unequal-mass heavy quarks are bound in QCD: Introduction

 Studies of heavy quarkonium have shown that pNRQCD can accurately describe properties of fully heavy quark and antiquark bound states, including masses and decay widths~\cite{Brambilla:1999xj,Kniehl:2002br,Brambilla:1999xf,Pineda:2011dg,Pineda:1997hz}.
 The potentials needed to describe more complex systems such as baryons have been studied more recently~\cite{Brambilla:2005yk,Brambilla:2009cd,Brambilla:2013vx,Assi:2023cfo}.
 Variational methods have subsequently been used to bound fully-heavy baryon masses~\cite{Jia:2006gw,Llanes-Estrada:2011gwu,Assi:2023cfo}, and Green's function Monte Carlo (GFMC) methods used to solve quantum many-body problems in nuclear and condensed matter physics~\cite{Carlson:2014vla,Yan_2017,Gandolfi:2020pbj} were further used to compute baryon masses in pNRQCD in Ref.~\cite{Assi:2023cfo}.
-In this work, we apply the same quantum Monte Carlo (QMC) methods to study fully-heavy tetraquarks in pNRQCD.
+This work applies the same quantum Monte Carlo (QMC) methods to study fully heavy tetraquarks in pNRQCD.
+In particular, we study fully heavy tetraquarks with equal and unequal quark/antiquark masses at both leading-order (LO) and next-to-leading-order (NLO) in pNRQCD.
+We scan across the entire Hilbert space of color wavefunctions and study a variety of spatial wavefunctions using GFMC methods to isolate the ground state via imaginary-time evolution and search for the presence of tetraquark bound states.

+We further validate our computational methods by examining di-positronium (\(\mathrm{Ps}_2\)) molecules in potential nonrelativistic quantum electrodynamics (pNRQED) and their unequal mass counterparts, which approach the H$_2$ molecule in the limit of asymptotically large mass ratios.
+Both \(\mathrm{Ps}_2\) and H$_2$ molecules have been studied extensively and provide benchmarks for us to evaluate the effectiveness of the variational and GFMC methods used here.
+We perform a comparative study with foundational works on bound states in QED.
+Key references include the pioneering efforts by Hylleraas and others on the helium atom and hydrogen molecules~\cite{Hylleraas:1928, Hylleraas:1930, Hylleraas:1931, James:1933}, as well as early applications of GFMC to molecular systems in QED~\cite{Anderson:1975,Mentch:1981,Lee:1983}.
+We further adopt the wavefunction employed in these works as trial states for the GFMC evolution and find that our results match the state-of-the-art bounds obtained from purely variational techniques.

+This paper is organized as follows: our framework and methods are introduced in Section~\ref{sec:methods}, outlining the theoretical background and computational approaches.
+Following this, in Section~\ref{sec:trial}, we explore the assortment of trial wavefunctions tested, highlighting their construction and importance in examining tetraquark dynamics.
+We then validate our methods and present results in pNRQED in Section~\ref{sec:QEDvalid}.
+The findings regarding tetraquark binding energies are presented in Section~\ref{sec:QCDresults}, and we then conclude in Section~\ref{sec:conclusion}.